CCNCAY/Codon-Shuffler/README.md

     Output DNA 3: ATGGGA

 The next aminoacid is Y (Tyrosine) coded by two codons TAT, TAC.
 Codon Shuffler picks one for the first DNA and the other for the second.
 Unfortunately the options are out so either one of them is (randomly) repeated on the third DNA.
 The W (Tryptophane) is even worse, having one option, TGG.

     Output DNA 1: ATGGGGTACTGG
     Output DNA 2: ATGGGCTATTGG
     Output DNA 3: ATGGGATATTGG

 The program continoues this way, producing 3 different DNA outputs for the same peptide input.
 Note that the next Glycin (or any next aminoacid) is independent from the previous, so the codons will be added in different order.
 As the program uses random to reverse translate the aminoacid sequence, the outcome is different in every run.
 The user may get less versions of DNA (see chapter 3.1), discard rare codons (see chapter 3.2), chose the way of input (see chapter 3.3) or use codon frequency tables from different species (see chapter 3.4).

-                        2. REQUIREMENTS
+**2. REQUIREMENTS**

 The program was written in Python 3.
 No extra libraries are needed as dependency, but the Python 3 itself needs to be installed.
 Some operating systems come with python.
 If you try to run the program but an error comes back such as "unknown command" or similar, then the Python 3 should be installed first.
 Codon Shuffler can be in any folder, but requires to have a subfolder called /codontables in its own folder.
 This subfolder must contain the codontables under the names of human.txt, mouse.txt and ecoli.txt in the exact format it comes with.
 It may also contain other txt files.
 The human, mouse and ecoli files come with the program.
 If the files are missing or tampered with, the program will not run and/or run into an error.
 More on these files in the HOW TO USE chapter.
 The program also requires a /results folder where the results are saved and an /inputs folder too.
 These folders and files must be named exactly as described here.

-                        3. HOW TO USE
+**3. HOW TO USE**

 Codon Shuffler can be used in command-line with customization options or instead, by double clicking, without customoization (a.k.a default).
 To use in command line, use the terminal window (called command prompt in windows) to navigate into the folder containing cdnsf.py.
+For example

-For example C:/User/Documents/Codon Shuffler
+    C:/User/Documents/Codon Shuffler

-Then type in the command line:   python cdnsf.py
+Then type in the command line:

+    python cdnsf.py

 Depending on your system it is possible that instead of the "python" part, "python3" should be typed.
 Make sure that the program file is cdnsf.py, or if it was renamed, type the new name after "python".
 The new name must end with the extension ".py", and cannot have white space in it (i.e. "codon shuffler.py").
 After the file name, command line arguments can be added.
 Command line arguments can be combined and any number can be added.
 Codon Shuffler uses the following arguments:

     -n          Number of requested DNA.
 Use with a whole number of 1 or 2 or 3, such as -n 2 -co         Cut-off.
 Use with a number, such as -co 10 -i          Input file.
 Use with a filename such as -i example.txt or with an dash character for command line input: -i - -sp         Species.
 Use with a built-in species such as -sp mouse or a filename -sp arabidopsis.txt

 Using the -h argument offers help.
 The arguments, except -h can be combined and used in any order.
 For example the following setup is valid:

     python cdnsf.py -n 2 -co 15 -sp ecoli -i myfile.txt

 In this case the program will output 2 DNA sequences (-n 2), using a cut-off of 15% (-co 15), and using the E. coli built-in codon frequency table (-sp ecoli), and the peptide sequence comes from a file (-file myfile.txt).
 The chapters below explain all settings one by one in detail.
 The default values are:

     python cdnsf.py -n 3 -co 9 -sp human -i sample.txt

 Arguments that are the same as default are not necessary to be typed in.
 Codon shuffler generates a report file after every run (unless something causes a crashing).
 Some problems are expected and dealt with, such as invalid characters in the input.
 In such case the program still generates a report.
 Report files appear in the /reports folder.
 If this folder does not exist (i.e. deleted accidentally), no report can be generated.

-                3.1 Number of runs
+*3.1 Number of runs*

     Usage by: -n, # where # is either 1, 2 or 3.
     Example: -n 3
     Default: 3, if any number but 1 to 3 is given (for example 52 or -2), the default 3 is used instead.

 The main goal of Codon Shuffler is to generate as different copies of DNA as possible.
 The number of copies requested can be either 1, 2 or 3.
 If only 2 is needed, it is still recommended to use the setting 3 and use the two best options.
 What the program in fact does: it looks at each aminoacid in the input and randomly takes one codon for the first output and the other one for the second.
 Since many aminoacids have only two codons (such as Histidine: CAC or CAT), the third output will be the same as either one of the codons.
-If a third codon is available (shuch as Glycine that is encoded by GGA, GGT, GGC or GGG), the third output is also guaranteed to be different.
+If a third codon is available (shuch as Glycine that is encoded by
+GGA, GGT, GGC or GGG), the third output is also guaranteed to be different.
 That however comes with a sacrifice.
 Usual reverse tranlation programs take into considerartion the codon usage bias that is specific for each species.
 For example in mouse 50% of the Isoleucines are coded by ATC, 34% is ATT and the rest (16%) is ATA.
 It is usually recommended, for high performance protein expression, to not overrepresent rare codons i.e. in this example do not use the ATA codon for more than 16 of all isoleucines in the target protein.
 Codon Shuffler however does overrepresent rare codons, because it takes, in this example, all Isoleucine codons at 33%.
 To counter that, it is possible to exclude the really rare codons (those with 5-6%), and the program comes with such setting options called cut-off see more anbout it in chapter 3.2.

 In fact, to maximise codon variability, Codon shuffler handles every codon at the same odds.
 For example if an aminoacid has 4 codons (such as Glycine), then codon shuffler will take one at 25% for the first output DNA, regardless of the real codon